 Visitation hours for the bone marrow transplant unit are open per patient request.
 One family member is permitted to stay overnight.

 Critical care units have specific visiting hours and restrictions:

 Back to top.

 Is parking available?

 Free parking is available at the Mississippi Veterans Memorial Stadium on North State Street across from the main hospital.
 When that lot is full, parking can be found in lot E next to the Medical Towers building on South Stadium Circle as well as the Old Farmers Market lot.Free shuttles run to and from the parking lot to UMMC hospitals and clinics from 5:30 a.m.-midnight Monday-Friday.
 Shuttles to the Jackson Medical Mall operate from 8 a.m.-6 p.m.
 Monday-Friday.
 Service is not available on weekends or UMMC holidays.
 All shuttle buses are handicap accessible with wheel chair lifts.
 For more about handicapped transportation, call (601) 984-1405.University Physicians Pavilion patients can park for free in the Pavilion Lot.
-Parking also is free at clinics located off the UMMC campus, including the Jackson Medical Mall.Valet parking is available at the main entrances of University Hospital, Wiser Women’s Hospital and Batson Children’s Hospital.
-Hours are 5 a.m.-5:30 p.m. weekdays.
+Parking also is free at clinics located off the UMMC campus, including the Jackson Medical Mall.Valet parking is available at the main entrances of University Physicians Pavilion.
+Hours are 8 a.m.-6 p.m. weekdays, excluding UMMC holidays.